ccardea/osy-site/yoga/yama.md

 When firm in absence of greed, [the yogi] correctly perceives the manner of his existence.

 This sutra is difficult to comprehend.
-Some translators read it as the yogi acquires knowledge of previous births, but it's difficult to see a cause and effect relation to greedlessness.
+Some translators read it as "the yogi acquires knowledge of previous births", but the lack of any perceivable cause and effect relation to greedlessness makes that translation doubtful.
 The problematic phrase is *janma-kathantā*.
 What is meant by "the manner of his existence"?
 Suppose a man is born economically disadvantaged, but wants to work only in the highest paying jobs.
 He does not understand that his background will not permit him to work in those kinds of jobs, because he simply has no opportunity to acquire the necessary skills.
 It is only by abandoning his inappropriate aspirations that he can begin to understand what is possible for him.